AI-and-Blockchain/S24_The_World/README.md

 ### Joe Wang (wangy78)
 - Role: Focused on the AI part, using CNN and other classifiers to determine if the object matches what it claims to be and also determine the quality of the picture.

+## Main sections in our project:
-## Blockchain
+### Blockchain
-- The depicted blockchain architecture provides a decentralized platform for photographers to tokenize their work as NFTs.
+- The blockchain architecture provides a decentralized platform for photographers to tokenize their work as NFTs.
 Sellers upload their photos along with descriptions and wallet addresses.
 The platform employs a machine learning model to verify that the images meet quality and description standards, ensuring authenticity.
 Approved photos are tokenized through a smart contract, rewarding the seller and listing the NFT for sale.
 Buyers can then purchase NFTs with transparency, as transactions are securely facilitated and recorded on the blockchain.
 Upon sale, revenue is distributed, with a percentage going to the seller.

-## Three main section in our project:
 ### Smart Contract
-- Two smart contracts are needed: the **Seller Contract** enables photographers to upload their work, set prices, and receive revenue, while the **Platform Contract** facilitates transactions by transferring image links and prices between photographers and buyers.
+- Smart contracts are needed: the **Seller Contract** enables photographers to upload their work, set prices, and receive revenue, while the **Platform Contract** facilitates transactions by transferring image links and prices between photographers and buyers.
 Additionally, it ensures transparency and efficiency by verifying photo quality and returning revenue to the seller accordingly.
 ### The world website
 - Introducing a revolutionary online platform tailored for seamless transactions between photographers and buyers, integrating effortlessly with buyers' Metamask accounts.
 Our innovative system incorporates advanced AI technology to streamline the process, automatically extracting photo links and conducting evaluations in real-time.
 Through this streamlined interface, buyers can swiftly identify and purchase high-quality images that meet their specific needs.
 Additionally, the platform receives feedback from the AI model to ensure that selected photos meet the buyer's criteria in terms of quality and suitability for their intended use.

 ### Machine learning model
 - **Preparing data**:
 Prepare a dataset comprising images paired with clear descriptions or labels.
 Preprocess the images for algorithm input by resizing, normalization, and applying data augmentation for enhanced diversity.
 Extract pertinent features from both images and descriptions: leverage Convolutional Neural Networks (CNNs) to extract high-level image features, while employing natural language processing (NLP) techniques to extract textual features.